- Recent Updates

 Initializing

 On startup and when first connecting to the system the driver uses the module maps to determine which modules to request display data from.
 The amount of time this takes varies with the number and type of modules in the systems.
-Mixers, particularily the Matrix Mixer have a large number of variables and increase the time rquired at start up.
+Mixers, particularily the Matrix Mixer have a large number of variables and increase the time required at start up.
 If the driver loses it's connection to the system it will reinitialize the variables when it reconnects.

 Two variables are available to track the startup of the driver.
 These are most important when first setting up and testing the system and can be left off the final installed file.
 The Connection State variable has 4 possible settings that it advances through as it establishes it's set up: Startup, Initializing, Connected (Which starts the Index requests) and Disconnected.